cvmake/cvmake.github.io/05_faq.md

 # What equipment do you have?

 We have a few 3D printers, an Oscillicope and some electronics.
-We will have more when we get a space to put them.
+We will have more equipment when we get a space to put them.

 # Can I bring my kids?

 Yes!
 But keep in mind that we are not a daycare.
-Only bring you kids if they are interested in becoming a maker.
+Only bring you kids if *they* are interested in becoming a maker.

 # What areas does CVMake serve?

 The Conejo Vally includes Thousand Oaks, Newbury Park, Westlake Village, Oak Park and Agoura Hills.
-But we serve the US-101 Tech Corridor, in easy reach for Calabasas, Simi Valley, Camirillo, etc.
+But we serve the US-101 Tech Corridor, in easy reach for Calabasas, Simi Valley, Camarillo, etc.

 # Why does Conejo Valley need a Makerspace?